Education

 • Primary Organs: The ovaries produce eggs (ova) and hormones such as estrogen and progesterone.

-• Functionality: During ovulation, the ovaries produce eggs, while the uterus nourishes and homes the developing fetus.
+• Furthermore, Functionality: During ovulation, the ovaries produce eggs, while the uterus nourishes and homes the developing fetus.

 Human reproduction: the miracle of life